10 Halloween Email Newsletter Examples + Tips [2023]

 Why it works: It all starts with the subject line; the ghost and pumpkin emojis get you in the right mood, and the copy aligns with the subject line, which helps you increase your open rates.

-6. Harry’s Content Blast
+7. Harry’s Content Blast

 Subject line: Ding dong!
 Here with tips, tricks, and treats

-Halloween email campaign by Harry's
+Halloween email by Harrys

 Harry’s, a brand selling grooming and shaving products, shared a fabulous newsletter with subscribers at the top of the funnel!